nf-core/rnafusion/docs/usage.md

 - `singularity`
   - A generic configuration profile to be used with [Singularity](http://singularity.lbl.gov/)
   - Pulls software from DockerHub: [`nfcore/rnafusion`](http://hub.docker.com/r/nfcore/rnafusion/)
-- `conda`
-  - Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker or Singularity.
-  - A generic configuration profile to be used with [Conda](https://conda.io/docs/)
-  - Pulls most software from [Bioconda](https://bioconda.github.io/)
 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters